Office of International Programs

 Do you need a passport?
 Has your current passport expired?
 We can help!
 See the Passport Checklist to find out what you need to do!

 Visit the OIP to complete the process to apply for a passport, make changes to your current passport, obtain a passport picture, or to receive help with a renewal.

 Se habla español.
 Para más información:

-OIP Passport Acceptance Facility Hours:
+OIP Passport Acceptance Facility Hours and Contact: